karimosman89/RAG_QA_System/RAG_Benchmark.md

 ## 1. High-Level Overview (For Higher-Level Users)

-RAGaaS is like a smart assistant that can answer your questions by looking up information in your own documents.
-Imagine you have a vast library of documents (PDFs, DOCX, etc.), and you want to ask questions about their content.
+RAGaaS acts as a smart assistant that can answer your questions by looking up information within your own documents.
+Imagine having a vast library of documents (such as PDFs or DOCX files) and wanting to ask questions about their content.
 RAGaaS makes this possible by:

 - **Ingesting Documents**: You upload your documents to RAGaaS.
-It processes them, understands their content, and stores them in a way that's easy to search.
+The system processes them, understands their content, and stores them in a searchable format.
 - **Organizing Information**: Documents are organized into **Applications** and **Collections**.
-Think of an Application as a project, and a Collection as a specific set of documents within that project.
+An Application can be thought of as a project, while a Collection represents a specific set of documents within that project.
 - **Answering Questions**: When you ask a question, RAGaaS quickly finds the most relevant pieces of information from your documents and uses a powerful language model to generate a precise answer, along with the sources it used.
 - **Benchmarking**: RAGaaS also has a built-in tool to test how well it's performing, ensuring it consistently provides accurate and relevant answers.